10 Different Types of Skunks

 Boasting four stripes on the back, plus other markings, the eastern spotted skunk has a much more slender body than many other species.

-With a habitat covering the eastern US, parts of Canada, and a small portion of northeastern Mexico, these skunks are highly active and can even climb trees.
+With a habitat covering the eastern United States, parts of Canada, and a small portion of northeastern Mexico, these skunks are highly active and are known to climb trees.

 #3 – Hooded Skunk (Mephitis macroura)